Skip to main content

 ⚠️ Attention: Issue panel is only relevant if you have the Issue management subscription of BIMcollab.

-• In the Document panel, users can attach documents from the Documents module directly to specific elements within the 3D model.
+• In the Document panel, users can attach Documents directly to specific elements within the 3D model.
 Connecting documents to relevant objects provides context specific information and makes it easier to find relevant information.
 Read more about attaching documents to 3D objects in this article.
 (Available on the Phase level)

 ⚠️ Attention: Document panel is only relevant if you have the document management subscription of BIMcollab.